garrandall/popular-music-data/tracks/backyard-boogie-mack-10.md

-Now it's out of control, and everywhere you look ain't nothin but real niggaz, the bustas got shook
+Now it's out of control, and everywhere you look ain't nothin but real niggas, the bustas got shook
 And everybody left with the whole hustla bang and Daisy Dukes and khakis do seem to be the thang
 You choose or you lose while you conversatin